Real Madrid-Barcelona: what is the biggest ever win in El Clásico?

 Who’s won the most Clásicos?

 There have been 248 competitive matches and 33 exhibition matches between Madrid and Barcelona.
-Of the 248 competitive matches, Real Madrid has won the most, with 100 wins to Barca’s 96 (and 52 ties).
-Barcelona has more wins in exhibition matches with 19 to Madrid’s four (and 10 ties).
-In total matches, Barcelona leads the way with 115 wins to Madrid’s 104 (and 62 ties).
+Of the 248 competitive matches, Real Madrid have won the most, with 100 wins to Barca’s 96 (and 52 ties).
+Barcelona have more wins in exhibition matches with 19 to Madrid’s four (and 10 ties).
+In total matches, Barcelona lead the way with 115 wins to Madrid’s 104 (and 62 ties).

 Who is the all-time top scorer in El Clásico?

-The current active player with the most goals is Madrid’s Karim Benzema with 11 total, ninth overall scorer in El Clásico matchups.
+The current active player with the most goals is Madrid’s Karim Benzema with 11 in total, making the Frenchman the ninth-highest overall scorer in El Clásico matchups.

 Who has the most El Clásico appearances?

-Lionel Messi for Barcelona and Sergio Ramos for Real Madrid are tied for the most appearances in El Clásico games at 45.
+Messi for Barcelona and Sergio Ramos for Real Madrid are tied for the most appearances in El Clásico games at 45, with Sergio Busquets set to make his 44th appearance in the fixture in Las Vegas.

 Clásico all-time top-scorers